What if I told you selfishness is the key to success?

-But, If selfishness is the Key to Success, Why Selfish People are Criticized?
+If Selfishness is Normal Then Why Do Selfish People Get Criticized?

-A mean person simply has no concern or regards for others.
-He just wants to exploit people.
-He wants to get everything, by hooks or by crooks.
+A mean person has no concern or regards for others.
+He wants to exploit people so that he could get everything, by hook or by crook.

-On the other hand – a selfish person puts himself first without exploiting or taking advantage of others, and at the same time, also respects others’ right to be selfish.
+On the other hand, a selfish person puts himself first without exploiting or taking advantage of others.
+And at the same time, he also respects others’ right to be selfish.

 In our country, people are fond of songs like ‘Apne liye jiye toh kya jiye tu jee aye dil zamane ke liye.’
 We consider sacrificing one’s pleasures for others sacred.

-You can only be nice to others if you are nice to yourself first.
-There’s no way around it.
+You can only be kind to others if you are kind to yourself first.

 Why Become Selfish?